-Cond No. Requirements IEA Comments & Evidence Compliance Status Recommendations c. documentation of the follow-up with the identified party where engagement has not occurred to confirm that they do not wish to engage or have not attempted to engage after repeated invitations; d. outline of the issues raised by the identified party and how they have been addressed; and e. a description of the outstanding issues raised by the identified party and the reasons why they have not been addressed.
+Cond No. Requirements IEA Comments & Evidence Compliance Status Recommendations Audit 4 and the reasons why they have not been addressed.
 A6 Any document that must be submitted, or approval that must be obtained, within a timeframe specified in or under the conditions of this approval may be submitted within a later timeframe agreed with the Planning Secretary.
 This condition does not apply to the immediate written notification required in respect of an incident under Condition A41.
 The Proponent must provide supporting evidence so that the Secretary can consider the need, environmental impacts and consistency of any request.
 Note: Inaction and/or expedience will not be supported as justifications for need unless it can be demonstrated that there are beneficial environmental impacts associated with the request.
 All documents sighted during the audit period were observed to have been submitted within the required timeframes specified under the conditions.
 A number of other extensions were requested during the audit period and are outlined in the relevant conditions of consent.
 Compliant Recommended that approval letters for all management plans and reports be attached as appendix items to demonstrate compliance status.
 A7 References in the terms of this approval to any guideline, protocol, Australian Standard or policy are to such guidelines, protocols, Standards or policies in the form they are in as at the date of this approval.
 Noted.
 Not triggered A8 This approval lapses five (5) years after the date on which it is granted, unless works for the purpose of the CSSI are physically commenced on or before that date.
 Noted.
 Evidence of substantial physical works commencing.
-Compliant
+Compliant INDEF PENDENT APPOINTMENTS